top of page

 Credentials:

-• Registered with Ministry of Corporate Affairs
+• Registered with the Ministry of Corporate Affairs.

-• Affiliated with credit counseling associations
+• Affiliated with credit counseling associations.

-• Regular contributors to financial literacy programs
+• Regular contributors to financial literacy programs.

 Disclaimer: This article provides general information based on industry practices and RBI guidelines as of February 2026.
 Not a substitute for personalized financial, legal, or tax advice.
 Consult certified professionals for your specific situation.